 - Causes dizziness or lightheadedness, which can be dangerous if the person is not careful.

 Personally, I prefer using my infrared sauna after a workout as it helps me relax and recover faster.
 I feel less sore and stiff the next day, which allows me to perform better during the next workout.
 Using a sauna after a workout also helps me unwind and clear my mind, which is essential for mental recovery.
+For added recovery boost, I also like to dry brush just before I go in the sauna.
+Dry brushing can help with lymphatic flow and circulation, which helps move along the lactic acid and other waste products.

 As with any exercise or recovery regime, it all depends on your goals.
 If you are doing a light yoga workout or want to ease into a morning workout with some heat, saunaing before your workout might be what you’re looking for.
 However, if you need to really push yourself and get the most out of your exercise session, then saunaing after can be a great way to maximize results.
 Ultimately, it is important to listen to your body and determine what works best for you.
 Try different approaches and discover what fits your routine best.
 The combination of infrared sauna use and exercise can be an incredibly effective way to achieve your fitness goals.
 Give it a try and see what works best for you.